Part V

 Phase 1 — Stabilizing

 Secure baseline regulation before adding intensity.
-Map your daily state, sleep, nutrition, and medication changes with appropriate supervision.
+Map your daily state, sleep, and nutrition.

 Build three reliable anchors (breath ratio, orienting, movement).
-If dysregulation persists, pause catalysts and strengthen basics.
+If dysregulation persists, pause high-intensity work and strengthen basics.

 Safety first; titrate slowly within your capacity.